 Rt Hon Jeremy Corbyn MP

-Jeremy Corbyn, leader of the Labour Party, and a Member of Parliament for Islington North since 1983.
+Jeremy Corbyn, former leader of the Labour Party, and a Member of Parliament for Islington North since 1983.
 Jeremy is a longstanding and committed patron, who has always passionately supported the aims of our centre.
-Jeremy is proud to be a Patron for a charity within his constituency that plays a vital role in supporting women to recover from trauma.
+Jeremy is proud to be a patron for a charity within his constituency that plays a vital role in supporting women to recover from trauma.

 As a firm believer in the importance of psychotherapy, Melissa is proud to be patron of the Maya Centre.
 So many of our problems are rooted in childhood, and family experiences and patterns, and are profoundly affected by our social and economic circumstances.
 There are no ‘quick fix’ miracles but the right kind of psychotherapy, giving individuals a chance to reflect, in depth, on their lives, can create real understanding and hope for the future.
 Such therapy is often most needed by those who can least afford it which is why organisations like the Maya Centre are so vital.